I am a Melbourne-based engineering director working in building physics and sustainability, and a doctoral researcher in architecture.

 Selected Thinking

-Short pieces on sustainability, and human experience, focusing on why technical decisions matter in practice."
+Short pieces on sustainability and human experience, focusing on why technical decisions matter in practice.

 Professional Activities

-Much of my work involves helping clients navigate complex decisions where there is no single “right” answer.
-Rather than focusing on individual metrics in isolation, I take a systems view to understand how design choices interact across a range of technical and non-technical domains.
-I currently practice as a Technical Director at Inhabit, based in Melbourne, Australia.
+Much of my work involves helping clients navigate complex design and performance decisions where there is no single “right” answer.
+Rather than treating metrics in isolation, I take a systems view to understand how design choices interact across technical performance, commercial value, regulatory requirements, occupant experience, environmental outcomes, and long-term resilience.

 Key Projects